Tim McCarver, big league catcher and broadcaster, dies at 81

 “When you the consider the pressure of the moment,” ESPN’s Keith Olbermann told The New York Times in 2002, “the time he had to say it and the accuracy, his call was the sports-announcing equivalent of Bill Mazeroski’s home run in the seventh inning to defeat the Yankees in 1960.”

 Many found McCarver informative and entertaining.
 Others thought him infuriating.
 McCarver did not cut himself short whether explaining baseball strategy or taking on someone’s performance on the field.
 “When you ask him the time, (he) will tell you how a watch works,” Sports Illustrated’s Norm Chad wrote of him in 1992.
-The same year his criticism of Deion Sanders for playing two sports on the same day led to the Atlanta Braves outfielder /Atlanta Falcons defensive back’s dumping a bucket of water on his head.
-In 1999, he was fired by the Mets after 16 seasons on the air.
+The same year his criticism of Deion Sanders for playing two sports on the same day led to Atlanta outfielder/Falcons defensive back’s dumping a bucket of water on his head.
+In 1999, McCarver was fired by the Mets after 16 seasons on the air.

+The Mets said in a statement that McCarver gave Mets an insightful, humorous and knowledgeable behind the scenes look into the game.

-“Some broadcasters think that their responsibility is to the team and the team only,” McCarver told The New York Times soon after the Mets let him go.
+“Some broadcasters think that their responsibility is to the team and the team only,” McCarver told the Times soon after the Mets let him go.
 “I have never thought that.
 My No. 1 obligation is to the people who are watching the game.
 And I’ve always felt that praise without objective criticism ceases to be praise.
 To me, any intelligent person can figure that out.”

-McCarver and his wife, Anne McDaniel, had homes in Sarasota, Florida, and Napa, California.
-In recent years, McCarver announced part-time for Fox Sports Midwest and worked the occasional Cards game before sitting out the 2020 season because of concerns about COVID-19.
+After retiring from Fox’s national broadcasts, McCarver announced part-time for Fox Sports Midwest and worked the occasional Cardinals game before sitting out the 2020 season because of concerns about COVID-19.
 Besides the Frick award, he was inducted into the Cardinals Hall of Fame, in 2017.

 “By the time I was 26 I had played in three World Series and I thought, ’Man this is great, almost a World Series every year,” he said during his acceptance speech.
 “Uh-uh.
 The game has a way of keeping you honest.
 I never played in another World Series.”